Explore-AI/storing-big-data-predict/part_1_overview.md

 Some implementation details here include:
  - Configure the alarm using the AWS Cloudwatch alarm creation page (*"Cloudwatch"* > *"Alarms"* > *"Create alarm"*).
  - When prompted to choose an appropriate metric for the alarm, search for and select the *'Storage Gateway > File Share Metrics'* grouping.
- - Select the *'WriteBytes'* metric corresponding with your configured file gateway listed under *'GatewayName'*.
+ - Select the *'CloudBytesUploaded'* metric corresponding with your configured file gateway.
    - For this selected metric, set its *'Statistic'* to be calculated as a *'Sum'* over a *1 minute* period.
    - Set a value of `50'000` (50 KB) to be the threshold value for the metric.
  - As a form of notification whenever the alarm is raised, choose to send a message via a newly created SNS topic.